 Transformational Leadership Theory (James MacGregor Burns, 1978 and Bernard M. Bass 1985), focuses on how leaders can create valuable and positive change in their followers.

 Virtual Communication can easily default to being transactional, that is focused on outcomes and rewarding or punishing non-compliance.
-In contrast, Transformational Leadership is about creating a vision and culture through inspiration and executing change in tandem with committed members of a team.
+In contrast, Transformational Leadership is about creating a vision and culture through inspiration and executing the change in tandem with committed members of a team.

 To lead a Virtual Team, the leader must see each member of the team as an individual, with different motivations and strengths, who is part of an interconnected whole that is moving towards a collective goal (winning the match) and a vision (winning the championship).